Fall 2010

 Required Texts:

-The assigned articles, except those hotlinked to this syllabus and/or marked by a minus (-), are available electronically through Blackboard or on paper in the black binder in the Religion Department lounge.
+The assigned articles, except biblical texts and those marked by a minus (-), are available electronically through Blackboard.
 The required textbooks are for sale in the Bookstore and also available on reserve in Bird Library.
-For further resources relevant to the topic of this course, consult the Supplementary readings, the other articles in the collections cited below and also the annotated bibliography in Canonization and Decanonization 435-506.
+For further resources relevant to the topic of this course, consult the Background readings, the other articles in the collections cited below and also the annotated bibliography in Canonization and Decanonization 435-506.

 Topics and Readings (for full citations, see bibliography below):